pravsels/SynthPar-Zero/README.md

 Please find the configs for the other demographics in the `configs` folder.

+## Docker support

+To build and run the docker container, use `docker_build.sh` and `run_docker_container.sh` scripts respectively.

+Once the container is running, the generation script can be run as expected.

 ## Licence

 The code, [dataset](https://huggingface.co/datasets/pravsels/synthpar) and [model](https://huggingface.co/pravsels/synthpar) are released under the MIT license.